ef1j/Art1/README.md

 ## REFERENCES

-1. Patrick Frank, 2020.
-Sharing Code: Art1, Frederick Hammersley, and the Dawn of Computer Art.
-Museum of New Mexico Press: Santa Fe, New Mexico.
+1. Patrick Frank, Sharing Code: Art1, Frederick Hammersley, and the Dawn of Computer Art (Santa Fe, New Mexico: Museum of New Mexico Press, 2020).
-2. Jasia Reichardt, 1971.
-The Computer in Art.
-Von Nostrand Reinhold Publishing: New York.
+2. Jasia Reichardt, The Computer in Art.
+(New York: Von Nostrand Reinhold Publishing, 1971).
 3. Frederick Hammersley papers, circa 1860-2009, bulk 1940-2009.
 Archives of American Art, Smithsonian Institution.

 ## OTHER RESOURCES